 As this year comes to an end, I am grateful to have to come to this point in my life where I have so much to share and an opportunity to make a difference

 I discovered my passion for helping others in need in the domain of healthcare and have set up my Health Coaching practice.
-This was done after completing my one year online course from the Functional Medicine Coaching Academy.
-I also discovered my passion for writing and creating awareness for various health related topics like the ones mentioned below (links given below)
+This was done after completing my one-year online course from the Functional Medicine Coaching Academy.
+I also discovered my passion for writing and creating awareness for various health related topics like the ones mentioned below (links are given below)

 - Stress and why need to empower our children to have a healthy relationship with it

 - Toxins in our environment and how they affect our children

 - Toxin exposure for babies and children how can we reduce it?

 I set up India’s first Functional Medicine Health Coaching practice in Mumbai where I work with adults and children who are dealing with various chronic health conditions.
 In my sessions, I help my clients connect the dots between how they are feeling to their lifestyle and diet.